post featured image

 7. Lateral Push Towel Slams

-8. Elevated Bird Dog Towel Slide, Right
+8. Elevated Bird Dog Towel Slide, R

-9. Squat Hold + Towel Drop Burpees
+9. Squat Hold and Towel Drop Burpees

-10. Elevated Bird Dog Towel Slide, Left
+10. Elevated Bird Dog Towel Slide, L

 5 Low Impact Exercises At Home

-1. Lateral Lunge and Single Arm Bicep Curl
+Lateral Lunge And Single Arm Bicep Curl

 Targets: Gluteus medius (the outer part of your butt used for side-to-side movements), quads, hamstrings, hip adductors and abductors, inner thighs, biceps and core.

-How to do a Lateral Lunge and Single Arm Bicep Curl:
+How To Do A Lateral Lunge And Single Arm Bicep Curl

 1. Stand with feet hip-distance apart with a towel or glider under your left foot.
 Hold a single, heavy dumbbell in your right hand.